What we do

 3. To inform the public on the care of cats and kittens

 We cannot help with injured or sick stray cats, or emergency situations.
 Please call the RSPCA national helpline for advice.
+We do not have the resources to provide a temporary fostering service.

 Volunteers from Preston Branch are available to give talks to groups in the area that we cover, from school reception classes to pensioners' social groups.